 In grades K-2, Social Studies is incorporated into the Superkids reading program through the Superkids Magazine.
 This non-fiction magazine addresses topics such cooperation, community, and respect for self and others.
-In addition, first and second graders use Scholastic Magazine to address current events, social studies and science topics.
+In addition, our Kindergarten, first and second grade students will use Scholastic Magazine to address current events, social studies and science topics.

-Through 4th grade Social Studies, we concentrate on the regions of the United States.
-Our students will learn the different regions of the United States while incorporating topics of citizenship and government, economics, mapping skills, cause and effect, geography and human connections to history.
+In 4th grade Social Studies, we concentrate on the regions of the United States.
+Our students will learn the different regions of the United States, while incorporating topics of citizenship and government, economics, mapping skills, cause and effect, geography and human connections to history.

 Middle school begins to introduce geographic themes, early cultures, and ancient civilizations.
 Physical geography and all aspects of culture are incorporated as well.
 We work with the grid system, globes and different types of maps,and time-lines.
 The skills of sequencing, making predictions, drawing conclusions, and decision making are developed.

 In 5th Grade Social Studies, students will study early American History.
 Specifically, students will look at the time period from the discovery of the New World through the Civil War.
 The course books used are: United States History Beginnings to 1877 by Houghton Mifflin Harcourt and Northern Lights by MHS Press.

 In 6th Grade History, students will study the Origins of World Cultures.
 They will learn about the land features of each of the seven continents on Earth and study the events that took place on these continents.
 Specifically, students will look at:

 - Early Civilizations (Egypt, Israel, Greece, Rome)

 - The Byzantine Empire and the Rise of Islam